 Vocals are at the forefront of your song.
-Let's make sure they stand out.
+Let's make pop.

 After completing the Music Production program at the esteemed Icon Collective here in Los Angeles, I found an affinity for vocal tracking and production.
 There's something special about the soul and energy of a good vocal take that allows for abundant creative expression in the post-production process.